A wonderful film that is sweet and melancholy without being sentimental, with two phenomenal performances by Robin Williams and Robert de Niro

-Sacks then decided to administer on one of the patients an experimental drug called L-DOPA, a synthetic dopamine used in the clinical treatment of Parkinson’s disease.
+Sacks then decided to administer on one of the patients an experimental drug called L‑DOPA, a synthetic dopamine used in the clinical treatment of Parkinson’s disease.
 Despite being a drug made for other ends, the result was absolutely surprising.
 The patient broke out of his catatonic state and Sacks asked for funding from donors to try the drug on all his other patients and “awaken” them back to reality.
-His whole experience with these patients is described in his book and this film, adapted by Steven Zaillian – who was nominated for an Oscar and three years later won the award for Schindler’s List (1993) – and directed by Penny Marshall.
+His whole experience with these patients is described in his book and this film, adapted by Steven Zaillian (who was nominated for an Oscar and three years later won the award for Schindler’s List) and directed by Penny Marshall.

-Zaillian’s script is the core of Awakenings.
-From several short chapters about different patients, he creates a linear whole that moves careful and unhurried.
-When Dr. Malcolm Sayer (Robin Williams), Sacks’ alter ego, is hired as a clinical physician at the hospital, he is at first very uncomfortable, given his background as a researcher and difficulty in working with people.
-But things start to change when he notices that the patients are able to respond to certain stimuli, like a familiar song or a ball thrown at them, and to even communicate using a Ouija board.
+Zaillian’s script is at the core of Awakenings.
+From several short chapters about different patients, he creates a linear narrative that moves carefully and unhurriedly.
+When Dr. Malcolm Sayer (Robin Williams), Sacks’ alter ego, is hired as a clinical physician at the hospital, he is initially very uncomfortable, given his background as a researcher and difficulty working with people.
+But things start to change when he notices that the patients are able to respond to certain stimuli, such as a familiar song or a ball thrown at them, or even communicate using a Ouija board.
 It is not just curiosity that drives Sayer but his profound care for people.

-But if Williams shines in a restrained performance, Robert de Niro impresses perhaps even more as Leonard Lowe, the first patient who wakes up after living for thirty years in a vegetable-like state.
+But if Williams shines in a restrained performance, Robert de Niro impresses perhaps even more as Leonard Lowe, the first patient who wakes up after living for thirty years in a vegetative state.
 From that moment on, we see Leonard gradually start to talk and behave like a functional, healthy person, and the way that de Niro shows this evolution is phenomenal.
-A method actor such as he is, the apex of his performance is how he embodies the hurrying gait, the tics, tremors and other symptoms of the disease, especially when he tries to control himself before going on a date with another patient’s daughter.
+A method actor such as he is, he completely embraces the hurrying gait, the tics, tremors and other symptoms of the disease, especially when Leonard tries to control himself before going on a date with another patient’s daughter.
 It is magnificent.

-The moral center of Awakenings is in fact Leonard, who struggles to come to grips with the fact that he has been sleeping for most of his life.
-Needless to say, it must be a real shock to look yourself in the mirror and see a much older face that you cannot recognize.
+The moral center of Awakenings is precisely Leonard, who struggles to come to grips with the fact that he has been sleeping for most of his life.
+Needless to say, it must be a real shock to look at yourself in the mirror and see a much older face that you cannot recognize.
 But as he points out, some people just spend their whole lives not living them.
 What excuse do they have?
-For Leonard, the value of life is in the simplest things.
-“All the things that you people take for granted,” he says.
-Whereas money sometimes seems to be more important than people, it is beautiful and uplifting to discover goodness within those who care.
+For Leonard, the value of life is in the simplest things: “All the things that you people take for granted,” he says.
+When money seems to be sometimes more important than people, it is beautiful and uplifting to discover goodness in those who care.